approximatelabs/datadm/README.md

 ![dataDM](datadm-header.png?raw=true)

-Chat with your data, personal data assistant, keep your data private with pure local mode, slide into your data's DMs
+DataDM is your private data assistant.
+A conversational interface for your data where you can load, clean, transform, and visualize without a single line of code.
+DataDM is open source and can be run entirely locally, keeping your juicy data secrets fully private.
+Slide into your data's DMs tonight.

+## Demo

+## Features

 ## TO Save: